Emerald City Law Group Explains Washington DUI Laws

 Many of Washington’s DUI laws are part of their Rules of the Road – Title 46, Chapter 61 of the Revised Code of Washington (RCW).
 Within that chapter is a section on reckless driving, driving under the influence (DUI), and vehicular homicide and assault, which contains numerous individual statutes explaining what constitutes a DUI and how you may be punished if convicted.
 However, other relevant DUI laws are found elsewhere in the RCW.
 For instance, statutes regarding implied consent and commercial driver’s license (CDL) DUIs can be in Chapter 20: Driver’s Licenses.

-Washington DUI Laws, Fines and Penalties
+DUI Laws, Fines & Penalties in Washington

 Some Washington DUI laws that may be relevant to your case include:

 Under this law, you can be found guilty of driving under the influence of an intoxicating liquor, marijuana, or any drug if you drove within the state and had, within two hours of driving, a blood alcohol concentration (BAC) over .08 percent, a tetrahydrocannabinol (THC) concentration of 5.0 percent or more, or you drove while under the influence of or affected by alcohol, marijuana, or drug, or a combination of them.
 A DUI is typically charged as a gross misdemeanor.
 However, various circumstances can increase the penalty or the specific charge.

 46.61.503 – Driver Under 21

 This law creates a different legal limit for individuals 20 years old and younger.
 If you are under the age of 21, you can be found guilty of a DUI if you have a BAC of .02 percent or higher within two hours of operating or being in physical control of a car.